duivesteyn/piOilPriceDisplay/README.md

 # piOilPriceDisplay 2020 Design Notes
-### Raspberry pi zero with epaper display that constantly presents the WTI oil price
+### Raspberry Pi Zero with epaper display that constantly presents the WTI oil price.
 script runs periodically, updates screen and then closes

 designed to run on the half hour, every x minutes -> */x * * * *